damntourists/cimgui-go-ebiten/README.md

 ```
 go run -tags exclude_cimgui_glfw,exclude_cimgui_sdl examples/basic/main.go
 ```
 *Failure to do so will result in a number of ld failures.
-Ebiten has it's own GLFW implementation that conflicts with vanilla cimgui-go*
+Ebiten has its own GLFW implementation that conflicts with vanilla cimgui-go*

+## TODO
+    * Add gamepad support